The next frontier- Robots working in squads

 For the last few years, momentum has been building behind the idea of integrating robotic technologies far more deeply in the construction process, both as a solution to the skills shortage issue and as a stimulant to flagging productivity on sites.
 Industrial robots have found a prominent role in automotive manufacturing and a range of other industries, according to the International Federation of Robotics; there are more than two million robotic units in production at factories worldwide.

 As robotic machine learning and mobility capabilities improve, robots are increasingly being seen as a new frontier in on-site productivity, and are now being supported by government policy in many countries.
-Japan is a prominent example, having launched the ‘I-Construction’ initiative, to increase the use of robotics and digital technologies to improve productivity and address the industry’s labour crisis.
+Japan is a prominent example, has launched the ‘I-Construction’ initiative, to increase the use of robotics and digital technologies to improve productivity and address the industry’s labor crisis.

 As new technologies are developed or transferred in response to opportunities or problems in construction, they will help the AEC industry to effectively meet the global demand for new buildings over the coming decades, and to do so in a sustainable fashion.
 Robotics is on to a promising start—and many more opportunities lie ahead.
 This is an exciting time to be in the construction industry.